-This anecdote reflects how I feel about SEO a lot of times.
+This anecdote reflects how I feel about SEO most of the time.
 I recognize that word.
 It has something to do with SEO.
 It means…uh, SEO stuff, brain hurts…

-So, before we dig deeper into SEO, here is a list of 40 essential SEO terms to know as a blogger.
+So, before you dig deeper into SEO, here’s a list of 40 essential SEO terms to know as a blogger.
 I’ve tried to break down each term in the simplest terms, in the most convenient definitions (…any other Breakfast Club fans out there…?) to try and make SEO a bit less intimidating.
-So, here we go:

 1. 301 Redirect

-A redirect is when you visit one web page and then you are automatically sent (or redirected) to a different web page (with a different URL/web address).
+A redirect is when you visit one web page and then you’re automatically sent (or redirected) to a different web page (with a different URL/web address).

 There are 2 types of redirects: permanent and temporary.
 From a visitor’s perspective, there’s no difference.
 For search engines, there is.

 A 301 redirect is a permanent redirect.
-It tells the search engines that the page has changes it’s web address permanently.
+It tells the search engines that the page has changes it’s web address forever and ever, Amen.
 This means all SEO page rankings for the redirected page should be transferred to the new URL.
 (Not so for temporary redirects).